kwasniew/hyperbook/README.md

     * higher-order functions
     * currying
     * immutability
-* Some familiarity with browser dev tooling (HTML elements tab, network tab, performance tab)  will be beneficial
+* Some familiarity with browser DevTools (HTML elements tab, network tab, performance tab)  will be beneficial
 * Some familiarity with other JS frameworks will be beneficial

 No prior experience with Hyperapp is needed.